mtb-za/mWater-app3/schema.md

 * _id (string, required): UUID v4 with no dashes
 * type (forms.code, required): code of form
+* code (string): human-readable code of response.
+Not strongly unique, but username+"-"+base32 of seconds since July 1, 2013
 * started (datetime, required): when survey was started
 * data (object): data of survey
 * completed (datetime, required): datetime when completed